 - HER Commercial Basic Search (without designation data) = £105 per hour

 - HER Commercial Enhanced Search = £210 per hour

 - HER Commercial Rapid Response = additional £40 per hour to above prices (availability dependent on staff resources)

-A separate online form is available to request information (based on an area search) for students, individuals or community groups, private study or research.
+A separate form is available to request information (based on an area search) for students, individuals or community groups, private study or research.
 There is no charge for this service.

 HER archaeological events

 Use this map to locate and find information about archaeological events around the city.
 Zoom into an area and click on a yellow star to access archaeological reports.

 HER archaeological monuments

 Use this map to locate and find information about archaeological monuments around the city.

 You can add additional information regarding listed buildings and structures via the Enriching the List project run by Historic England.